-First of all, it is very important to keep in mind that the probe must be compatible with the specific type of ultrasound system.
+First of all, it is very important to keep in mind that probes are not compatible with all types of ultrasound systems.
 Please ask our professional sales team if you need help with matching transducers to your used ultrasound machines.

 Footprint and frequency

 Probe characteristics are influenced by footprint and frequency.
 The footprint, also called aperture, is the area that will be in contact with the skin.
 The frequency is directly related to the penetration depth of the sound waves.
 The high frequencies are best for superficial examinations, and are preferred for guiding vascular access or regional anaesthesia.
 In contrast, the lower frequencies are able to penetrate more tissue allowing examinations of structures located more deeply.
 However, high frequencies provide better resolution of images than low frequencies.